Virus (Argentine band)

 Virus is an Argentine new wave music band founded in 1979, led by Federico Moura until his death on December 21, 1988, from AIDS-related complications.
 His brother Marcelo then became lead singer, until the band gave its final performance on September 29, 1990, in a support slot to David Bowie.
-Virus reunited in 1994 and has had some sporadic activity, without recovering its previous popularity.
-Their latest album, Caja Negra (2006) features live versions of their classics, together with five new studio tracks, with invited artists influenced by the band: Ale Sergi (Miranda!), Adrián Dárgelos (Babasónicos), Pity Álvarez (Intoxicados) and Ciro Pertusi (Attaque 77).
+An instant hit, they represented along Soda Stereo and other upcoming bands from the moment the New Wave sound which contrasted with the previous staple rock genres of the preceding decades.